Ubuntu: Large-scale deployments

 In March 2012, the government of Iceland launched a project to get all public institutions using free and open-source software.
 Already, several government agencies and schools have adopted Ubuntu.
 The government cited cost savings as a big factor for the decision, and also stated that open-source software avoids vendor lock-in.
 A 12-month project was launched to migrate the biggest public institutions in Iceland to using open-source software, and help ease the migration for others.
 US president Barack Obama's successful campaign for re-election in 2012 used Ubuntu in its IT department.
 In August 2014, the city of Turin, Italy, announced its migration from Windows XP to Ubuntu for the 8,300 desktop computers used by the municipality, becoming the first city in Italy to adopt Ubuntu.

 Starting in 2008, the Wikimedia Foundation, the non-profit organization behind Wikipedia, switched from multiple different Linux operating systems to Ubuntu (in 2019, it switched again, from Ubuntu to Debian).

+During the 2010s, some Tesla Model S owners, discovered via a hack that the touchscreen computer for entertainment and navigation assistance, runs on an adapted version of Ubuntu.